git-zaidism/java-full-stack-prep/src/main/java/org/zaidism/design/lld/solid/solid.md

 ### 💡 Definition

-> Don’t force classes to implement unused methods
+> Clients should not be forced to depend on interfaces they do not use.

 ---